go-goyave/goyave/docs_src/src/guide/configuration.md

 To register an entry without a default value (only specify how it will be validated), set `Entry.Value` to `nil`.

+Is `IsSlice` is `true`, the value of the entry will be a slice of the given `Type`.
+Authorized values for slices define the values that can be used inside the slice.
+It doesn't represent the value of the slice itself (content and order).

 Panics if an entry already exists for this key and is not identical to the one passed as parameter of this function.
 On the other hand, if the entries are identical, no conflict is expected so the configuration is left in its current state.

 | Parameters          | Return          |